InDifferent/ES-scraper/README.md

 ```

 same as above, but the script will only use the first result if it is a perfect match
 ```
 $ python scraper.py -pisize -l -minscore 100
 ```

+same as above, but the script will prompt each ROM
 ```
 $ python scraper.py -pisize
 ```